Herepay/herepay-for-woocommerce/readme.txt

 **FTP Installation:**

 1. Download and extract the plugin files
-2. Upload the `herepay-wc` folder to `/wp-content/plugins/` directory via FTP
+2. Upload the `herepay-for-woocommerce` folder to `/wp-content/plugins/` directory via FTP
 3. Login to WordPress admin and activate the plugin under **Plugins > Installed Plugins**

 == Configuration ==